softsideoftech/content/pages/raging.md

 ## Coping

 And so I learned to repress.
-I learned not to feel the pain of being so completely ostracized.
+I learned to ignore the pain of feeling so completely ostracized.
 I learned to never let myself experience anything intensely so I could avoid getting worked up and do something that I would forever regret.
 After a while, it became habit--an instinct.

 For the next 25 years, my lifeforce was dialed low.
 I would rarely feel particularly sad or scared or angry.
 And I would rarely feel much excitement or joy.
 Starting in my teens, I drank heavily almost every weekend just so I could melt my icy guard a bit and actually feel something.
 It helped at first.
 But after a while, my inner coolness would survive even a whole bottle of vodka.